 Early Soccer Boots

-In the early days of soccer, players wore regular everyday shoes to play the game.
-These shoes had smooth soles, which made it challenging to maintain stability and traction on the field.
-As the game grew in popularity, players began adding small metal or leather studs to their shoes to gain some grip on the playing surface.
+In soccer’s early days, players wore regular everyday shoes to play the game.
+These shoes had smooth soles, making maintaining stability and traction on the field challenging.
+Players added small metal or leather studs to their shoes to gain some grip on the playing surface as the game became popular.
 This marked the beginning of the incorporation of studs in soccer boots.

 Introduction of Studs